-DIVERSITY IN CONTRACTING PROGRAM: In January 2018, the Port of Seattle passed the Diversity in Contracting Resolution (3737) with the purpose of providing the maximum practicable opportunity for increased participation by women and minority business enterprises(WMBE) with no size limit, in Port contracting for public works, consulting services, supplies, material, equipment, and other services.
+In January 2018, the Port of Seattle passed the Diversity in Contracting Resolution (3737) with the purpose of providing the maximum practicable opportunity for increased participation by women and minority business enterprises(WMBE) with no size limit in Port contracting for public works, consulting services, supplies, material, equipment, and other services.
 The new Diversity in Contracting program will be integrated into our procurement process as of January 2019.

-One of the main goals is to triple the number of WMBE firms that contract with the Port and increase the percentage of dollars spent on WMBE contracts to 15 percent within 5 years of program implementation of the Diversity in Contracting Program.
+One of the main goals is to triple the number of WMBE firms that contract with the Port and increase the percentage of dollars spent on WMBE contracts to 15 percent within five years of implementation of the Diversity in Contracting Program.

 Commitment to Diversity

 To meet this objective, the Port of Seattle will:

 - Train Port staff on available resources to include WMBE firms in their procurement and contracting;